 - Environmental Sustainability

-Dr. Raynard S. Kington was appointed president of Grinnell College in August 2010.
-Before coming to Grinnell, he served in a range of positions at the National Institutes of Health (NIH), including NIH principal deputy director and NIH acting director, NIH associate director for behavioral and social sciences research, and acting director of the National Institute on Alcohol Abuse and Alcoholism.
+Dr. Raynard S. Kington was appointed President of Grinnell College in August, 2010.
+Prior to coming to Grinnell, he served in a range of positions at the National Institutes of Health (NIH) including NIH Principal Deputy Director and NIH Acting Director, NIH Associate Director for Behavioral and Social Sciences Research, and Acting Director of the National Institute on Alcohol Abuse and Alcoholism.

 Did you participate in the Day of Service through activities in your own area?

 Please share what you did so we can count it as part of Grinnell’s Inaugural Day of Service.
 To do so, you can:

 Want to wish President Kington well in his new role?
 Share your hopes for the future?
 Send him a message.

 In a series of meetings I have had last year with the larger Grinnell family — including open office hours, lunches with faculty and administrators, and conversations with students — the single most popular question has been some variation of “What is the College doing about environmental and sustainability issues?”

 Since we are still just beginning to know one another and to work together, I think it’s only fair that you have some idea of what I value when making decisions.
 At an all-campus meeting on Sept.
 20, I shared my belief in: Fairness.
 Fairness is my guiding decision-making principle.
 And really, it’s a social justice issue.
 What we’ve worked for and continue to work for in this country is not so much this Supreme Court decision or that constitutional amendment.